Home » Blog » Pickled Red Onions Canning Recipe

 Preserving pickled red onions is pretty straightforward.
 You simply slice the onions, heat a simple vinegar brine, fill the jars, and process in a water bath canner for shelf stable jars.
 This canning recipe is based on the “Vinegared Red Onions” from the Ball Blue Book Guide to Preserving.
 It has been adapted slightly to add more flavors to the brine with pickling spices.

-If this is your first time canning, or if you haven’t canned in a while, it may be helpful to review theses article on Principles of Home Canning and Using Boiling Water Canners at the National Center for Home Food Preservation website.
+If this is your first time canning, or if you haven’t canned in a while, it may be helpful to review this factsheet on Using Boiling Water Canners at the National Center for Home Food Preservation website.
 A more detailed and printable recipe can be found at the bottom, but these are the general steps for making and canning pickled red onions:

 Step 1: Prepare the Canning Equipment